vrrdnt/vrrdnt.co/content/posts/media-server-breakdown.md

 ## Requesting specific/partial media

 Overseerr has a feature that allows you to request specific media.
 This is useful if you want to watch a specific episode of a show, or a specific version of a movie (like the extended cut).
-When you go to the Overseerr request website [overseerr.vrrdnt.co](https://overseerr.vrrdnt.co) and search for a show, you can request a specific season or episode -- this is useful for avoiding downloading the entirety of a show when you only want the latest season or something like that.
+When you go to the Overseerr request website [overseerr.vrrdnt.co](https://overseerr.vrrdnt.co) ( <— tap this link to go to Overseerr) and search for a show, you can request a specific season or episode -- this is useful for avoiding downloading the entirety of a show when you only want the latest season or something like that.

 Make sure you don't have the show you're partially requesting on your Plex watchlist -- Overseerr will interpret this as a request for the entire show.